minprog/cs50x-1718-1819/sections/04 Anonymize/20 Anonymize.md

 In this assignment you learn how to modify a bitmap image.
 You need to implement a program that covers the eyes of a suspect's photo with a black bar.

 - We have provided a photo of the suspect called `suspect.bmp`.
 You need to make a copy of this image, but change some pixels so the image is censored with a black bar over the suspect's eyes.
 - If you open `suspect.bmp` in the IDE you can make a selection and see the coordinates of your cursor.
+(This might no longer be possible in the new IDE).
 - **It is ok to hardcode the program (the coordinates of the black bar) to only work for this image.**
 - We have already taken care of error checking the user input for you.

 ## Background

 As you may know an RGB colour is often represented in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) notation, which is wat we want you to use in this assigment as well.
-The color white `ffffff` means red: `ff`, green: `ff`, blue: `ff`. `ff` in decimal notation is `255`, which is why white can also be written as `(255,255,255)`.
+The colour white `ffffff` means red: `ff`, green: `ff`, blue: `ff`. `ff` in decimal notation is `255`, which is why white can also be written as `(255,255,255)`.
 In C you can represent a hexadecimal value bij putting `0x` in front of it. `255` can thus be written as `0xff`.

 ### `anonymize.c`